yildirim2189/MyMOO-Spring-Boot-Application/README.md

 ###### anonymous user
 - Register as a normal user
 - Login with username and password, login with Google account
+- Passwords are saved in DB crypted using BCrypt
 - Search
   - Search in category
   - Search by title or actor